Travelling with Diabetes

 - Keep hydrated

-- Protect your medication from heat
+- Protect your medication from heat and extreme cold

 - Protect your insulin pump from sun by covering with a towel